Karolusrex/life-progress/README.md

 ## Get started

-First, install `yarn` and `npm` if you don't have them installed already.
+First, install `npm` and `node` if you don't have them installed already.

 Then,

-`yarn`
+`npm install`

-`yarn start`
+`npm run start`

-The app should be running on port 3000.
+The app should be running on port 3001.

-This project was made with `create-react-app`.